apache/arrow/docs/source/python/dataset.rst

     )
     dataset = ds.dataset(..., partitioning=part)

-In addition to the hive-like directory scheme, also a "directory partitioning" scheme is supported, where the segments in the file path are the values of the partition keys without including the name.
-The equivalent (year, month, day) example would be "/2019/11/15/".
+"Directory partitioning" is also supported, where the segments in the file path represent the values of the partition keys without including the name (the field name are implicit in the segment's index).
+For example, given field names "year", "month", and "day", one path might be "/2019/11/15".

 Since the names are not included in the file paths, these must be specified when constructing a directory partitioning: